ChrisMoller/quaternions/README.md

 | Quat          operator-();   | $\Rightarrow$ | negation: [-s $-a_0$ $-a_1$ $-a_2$] |
 | Quat          operator~();   | $\Rightarrow$ | invertion: $q^{-1}$ |

-These operators don't follow standard C++ significanc.
+These operators don't follow standard C++ significance.
 C++ has no conjugation operator--but quaternions don't need a dereferencing operator, so I've mapped '*' to conjugation.
 Similarly, C++ has no monadic '|', which might have been good as a magnitude operator, but monadic '+' isn't relevant to quaternions so is mappped to magnitude.
 Similarly, '~' is mapped to